Yae-sine/Smart-Parking-Management-System/README.md

 ## ✨ Features <a name="features"></a>
 - 🚘 Real-time vehicle detection using YOLOv8
-- 🟢🔴 Visual parking space status (Green=A Spot Is Available, Red=All Occupied)
+- 🟢🔴 Visual parking space status (Green=A Spot Is Available, Red= Occupied)
 - 🌐 REST API for integration with web/mobile apps
 - 🖥️ Simple web interface for monitoring
 - 🛠️ Customizable parking space layout